 Hi!
 I’m Emily.

-I’m a 26-year-old Catholic writer and speech therapy assistant living in British Columbia, Canada.
+I’m a 27-year-old Catholic writer and former speech therapy assistant living in British Columbia, Canada.
 Sitting on my shoulder is the blog’s mascot, Inki.
 He is also Assistant Editor, Fuzziness Consultant, and Chief Fish Stick Snatcher.

-I live with generalized anxiety disorder, and have recently recovered from depression.
+I live with Complex PTSD and generalized anxiety disorder, and have recently recovered from depression.
 With God’s help, I hope to bring encouragement to others fighting their own invisible battles.

-Recovering from depression, or an anxiety disorder, takes guts.
+Recovering from mental illness, trauma, or both, takes guts.
 It also takes patience and the support of others.
 I’m here to tell you that you can do it, too.
 I’m here to tell you that there’s hope.

 I write because God calls me to be brave.
 Some days I want to curl up in a blanketed ball and hide from my fear.
 And my computer.
 God knows me better than that, and He knows you better, too.
 He loves you.